 See more details at our article plywood glue types.

-How to Reduce the Formaldehye in Your Room?
+How to Reduce the Formaldehyde in Your House?

 Use Low-Formaldehyde Plywood